Drive sales on autopilot with ecommerce-focused featuresSee Features

 Along with email, social media, and push notifications, SMS is one of the most important digital marketing channels in 2021.
 If you’re looking to take full advantage of the platform, you’ll need to leverage the power of automated text messages in order to increase your volume and respond to leads at specific points of the customer journey.

 In this article, we’ll take a look at some of the key advantages of automated text messages and help you develop a more effective approach to SMS automation.
-With the right strategies, you’ll be able to make automated text messages a crucial aspect of your digital marketing campaigns.
+With the right automated text message strategies for business, you’ll be able to make automated text messages a crucial aspect of your digital marketing campaigns.

 Automated Text Messages 101

 Automated text messages are all about setting up sequences and workflows that meet your audience at particular points in the sales funnel.
 With automation, you can create large-scale campaigns while maintaining a personal connection with each lead.

 If a new customer provides their contact details, for example, you might use text message automation to send a welcome SMS with basic information and move them along for further engagement.
 Each new automation text message gives you additional interactions without forcing you to spend more time managing each campaign.

 Ecommerce SMS Templates You Can Steal

 The right phrasing for your automated text messages will depend on your brand image, but the following examples of automated text messages can serve as templates that help you get started with SMS workflows.